GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-best-practices/index.md

 It's in everyone's best interest to make sure FLEDGE operates efficiently.

 * People browsing the web want sites to load quickly.
-This means FLEDGE must not overutilize limited device resources, like compute or network resources, necessary to load sites and their embedded ads.
+This means developers should build with FLEDGE efficiently as to not overutilize limited device resources, like compute or network resources, that are necessary to load sites and their embedded ads.
 * Publishers want their sites to load quickly, providing users an efficient and responsive experience.
 Publishers also want effective advertising to maximize their revenue.
 * Advertisers and adtechs want their ads to display quickly to provide the greatest utility.